 The Hand in Hand approach sees job creation as a highly effective development tool, where micro-entrepreneurs are key drivers for economic growth and poverty reduction.
 The model provides support for a comprehensive approach to job creation, incorporating the following four key elements:

-HiH Af seeks to expand the market opportunities of HiH Af’s SHGs by creating linkages between rural villages and districts to the regional trading centres in Mazar e-Sharif and Kabul.
-HiH Af will strengthen the SHGs negotiating position with buyers and decrease logistic costs through the formation of organizations such as Common Interest Groups (CIG)/Producer Groups, cooperatives and business associations in different clusters.
-HiH Af’s beneficiaries can retain more value by working together to negotiate better deals, share transportation and logistics service costs, and capture larger work contracts than what would be possible by a single individual or SHG.
+Value addition and market linkages, and forming associations/co-operatives: HiH Af seeks to expand market opportunities by creating linkages between rural villages and districts to broader markets at the provincial and national level.
+Co-operatives and cluster-based business associations provide the backbone for such support, as HiH Af’s members retain more value by working together to negotiate better deals, share transportation and logistics service costs, and capture larger work contracts than they could as single individuals or SHGs.